bjornmeansbear/bjornmeansbear.github.com/_posts/2012-08-15-Sust-Principles-intro.md

 **Egads**

 I’ve got a lot of essays started already in different places[^1].
 The first thing to do is probably try and get them onto here.
-Cool.

 [^1]: [better living through sustainability](http://betterlivingthroughsustainability.com) and [The Sustainabilitist](http://thesustainabilitist.com)

-_For some reason markdown footnotes aren't working, I need to investigate why that is…_